microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Get-MgPrivilegedRoleSetting.md

 # Get-MgPrivilegedRoleSetting

 ## SYNOPSIS
-Retrieve the role settings for the given role.
+The settings for this role.
-A privilegedRoleSettings object will be returned.
+Read-only.
+Nullable.

 ## SYNTAX